Bohuslav Martinů: 1941–1953: US

-As the War was coming to an end, the Martinůs encountered marital difficulties.
+"As the War was coming to an end, the Martinůs encountered marital difficulties.
 Charlotte, who never did like America, wanted strongly to return to France.
 He did not, so when he accepted Koussevitzky's offer to teach at the Berkshire Music School for the summer of 1946, she went to France alone for a prolonged visit.
 In Great Barrington, Massachusetts, he was lodged with the students in Searles Castle, and his magnificent master bedroom opened onto a terrace.
 One night, Martinů took his customary walk on the terrace, a section of which had no railing, and he fell off, landing on concrete, and was hospitalized with a fractured skull and concussion.
 He drifted in and out of a coma, but survived.
 After several weeks he was released to recuperate with friends.
 By this time, Roe Barstow had entered his life.
 She was an attractive divorcee of independent means, who lived alone in Greenwich Village.
 With Charlotte away in France, she was at Martinů's side, assisting in his recovery, during which their relationship deepened.
 After Charlotte returned in the late fall, she found that her husband was a different man: gaunt, irritable, crippled and in pain from the accident.
-It required a few years before he was able to return to his former state as a solid composer.
+It required a few years before he was able to return to his former state as a solid composer."

 Apart from his domestic problems, Martinů was unsure about which country he would live in.
 He had considered returning to Czechoslovakia as a teacher, despite having a powerful enemy there in the communist politician Zdeněk Nejedlý.
 Any plans to return were further hampered by the 1948 Czechoslovak coup d'état.
 With the communists' seizure of power, music, along with the other arts, became an instrument of propaganda along Soviet ideological lines.
 Martinů was branded as a formalist and émigré traitor, and he chose wisely not to pursue any kind of professional engagement in his native land from this time forward.
+Martinů became an American citizen in 1952.